chowden/docker-elk/README.md

 ### How can I scale out the Elasticsearch cluster?

-Follow the instructions from the Wiki: [Scaling out Elasticsearch](https://github.com/deviantony/docker-elk/wiki/Elasticsearch-cluster)
+Follow these useful instructions - it's a to-do or a fork of this build [Scaling out Elasticsearch](https://github.com/deviantony/docker-elk/wiki/Elasticsearch-cluster)

 ## Storage

-### How can I persist Elasticsearch data?
+### ElasticSearch Data Persistence

 The data stored in Elasticsearch will be persisted after container reboot on this configuration.